jurassiscripts/velociraptor/README.md

 ## Shell scripting

 Like in `npm` scripts, vr commands are executed inside a shell.
 The shell is determined by the `SHELL` env variable on Unix-like systems and by `ComSpec` on Windows, with respectively `sh` and `cmd.exe` as fallback values.
+To customize the shell without changing you default shell env variables you can use the `VR_SHELL` variable (a full path is requried).

 The shell requirements are pretty much the same as [node's](https://nodejs.org/api/child_process.html#child_process_shell_requirements).

 ## Current working directory

 Velociraptor searches for script files up the folder tree starting from the `cwd` where it was launched.
 Independently of the initial location, scripts are run from the directory where the script file is.

+## Known limitations

+Commands with quotes are currently unusable when the shell is `cmd.exe` due to the way Rust's `std::Command` (used by `Deno.run()`) escapes cli arguments (see [here](https://github.com/rust-lang/rust/issues/29494)).
+As a solution you can tell Velociraptor to use `PowerShell` instead of `cmd` (see [Shell scripting](#shell-scripting)) or run your scripts in the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about).

+## Contributing

+Feedback and PRs are welcome!
+Just make sure to run `deno fmt` before committing ✨

 ## License